Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ## Appendix C: Issues List

-TBD - piece tracking
+TBD - Help Screen
-* for game piece tracking and win condition checking, 2D arrays and linked lists seem equally able to be used however one might be more efficient so we need to look into these
+* the help screen is a must for anyone confused about how ConnectX is different from Connect 4 therefore this is critical.
+The layout of this menu should be straightforward and possibly include a lot of pages of details.

 TBD - Game menu missing planned features
 * several features outlined in 4.1 such as a help button and error message box are missing from the game board UI.
 This should be re-evaluated to determine if these are really necessary and if so they should be implemented.
+As of 2/11/23, these are still missing and still mostly necessary with some minor changes like message location